 - a.
 To ensure boundary fencing is of a high quality and does not detract from the streetscape, - b.
-To encourage the active use of front gardens through provision of a secure area, - c.
+To encourage the active use of front gardens through provision of a secure area,

+- c.
 To ensure that rear and side fencing will assist in providing privacy to private open space areas, and - d.
 To ensure that fence height, location and design will not affect traffic and pedestrian visibility at intersections.

-- 1. Any fence forward of the building line to the primary street frontage or secondary side boundaries is to be a maximum of 1.2m high and with a predominantly open character.
+- 1. Any fence forward of the building line to the primary street frontage or side boundaries is to be a maximum of 1.2m high and with a predominantly open character.
 The design of the fence is also to integrate a letterbox. - 2.
 Front fences and walls are not to impede safe sight lines for traffic. - 3.
-Side and rear fences are to be a maximum of 1.8m high, where retaining walls are proposed they are to be integrated into the fencing height of 1.8m. - 4.
-Boundary fencing not visible from the street is required to be a maximum of 1.8m high and must finish 6.5m from the front boundary and return to the side wall of the home, including an integrated side gate. - 5.
-On corner lots or lots that have side boundaries adjoining open space, drainage or a road; the front fencing style and height is to be continued along the secondary street or open space/drainage land frontage to a minimum of 8.5m from the primary street boundaryg.
-Principles for corner lots are illustrated in Figure 5.4. - 6.
+Side and rear fences are to be a maximum of 1.8m high.
+Fencing not visible from the street is required to be a maximum of 1.8m high and must finish 6.5m from the front boundary and return to the side wall of the home. - 4.
+On corner lots or lots that have side boundaries adjoining open space, drainage or a road; the front fencing style and height is to be continued along the secondary street or open space/drainage land frontage to at least 8.5m from the primary street boundaryg.
+Principles for corner lots are illustrated at Figure 5.4. - 5.
 On corner lots and boundaries that adjoin open space, fencing is to be of a high quality material and finish.
-The design of the fencing is to permit casual surveillance of the public space by limiting fence height to 1.2m or by incorporating see through materials or have a transparency ratio of 3:1 transparent: solid for the portion of the fence above 1.2m high. - 7.
-Pre-painted steel or timber paling or lapped/capped boundary fencing is not permitted adjacent to open space or drainage land or on front boundaries. - 8.
-Fencing that adjoins mews or rear access ways is to permit casual surveillance. - 9.
-Where there is a retaining wall on a front boundary of a lot the front fence should be setback 1m from the top of the retaining wall. - 10.
-Consideration is to be given to potential overshadowing to adjoining properties where side and/or rear boundary fences are to be located on top of retaining walls on the respective boundary, where privacy is of concern Council may support an increase in fencing to 2.1m.
+The design of the fencing is to permit casual surveillance of the public space by limiting fence height to 1.2m or by incorporating see through materials or have a transparency ratio of 3:1 transparent: solid for the portion of the fence above 1.2m high. - 6.
+Pre-painted steel or timber paling or lapped/capped boundary fencing is not permitted adjacent to open space or drainage land or on front boundaries. - 7.
+Fencing that adjoins mews or rear access ways is to permit casual surveillance. - 8.
+Where there is a retaining wall on a front boundary of a lot the front fence should be setback 1m from the top of the retaining wall. - 9.
+The height of a fence should be measured cumulatively as a combination of the retaining wall and fence atop. - 10.
+Consideration is to be given to potential loss of privacy and/or overshadowing to adjoining properties where side and/or rear boundary fences are to be located on top of retaining walls on the respective boundary.

-Figure 5.31 - Fencing design for corner lots
+Figure 1 - Fencing design for corner lots